 The second line has a monitoring role in respect of the risk management actions and activities carried out by the first line.
-The second line assesses actions in the first line as well as the effectiveness of procedures by means of testing key controls, and is responsible for monitoring the overall risk profile to be in line with the risk appetite.
+The second line assesses actions in the first line, and is responsible for monitoring the overall risk profile to be in line with the risk appetite.